 Keyloggers are programs that track every keystroke on a computer.
-These can be dangerous as it can log sensitive information like passwords.
+Keylogging can be dangerous as it can log sensitive information like passwords.

 B. Stealth Monitoring

-Stealth monitoring is used by employers to track what employees are doing on their company computers without the employee’s knowledge.
+Employers use stealth monitoring to track employees’ computer activity without their knowledge.
 This is considered an unethical monitoring policy and may be illegal in certain regions.

 C. Screen Recording

-Screen recording is the act of recording an employee’s screen.
+Screen recording involves recording an employee’s screen while they work.

 Screen recording is different from screenshots as screenshots are only taken occasionally, while screen recording happens full-time.
 This is considered unethical and a breach of trust by many employees.

 To be safe, always obtain consent from your employees for everything you monitor.
-Never monitor employees outside of their work hours and always use non-intrusive monitoring systems and you’ll be fine.
+Never monitor employees outside of worktime and always use non-intrusive monitoring systems, and you’ll be fine.

-Let’s now take a look at five methods you can use to monitor your employees during their work hours:
+Let’s now take a look at five methods you can use to monitor your employees during their worktime:

-CCTV cameras are commonplace in almost every workplace today, and many employers use them to prevent misbehavior and for safety reasons.
+CCTV cameras are part of the most common surveillance technology you’ll find in almost every workplace today.
+Many employers use this method of employee surveillance to prevent misbehavior and for safety reasons.

 While CCTV cameras can show you whether your employees are at their workstations, it doesn’t help you recognize if they’re productive or not.